 - Price: You can purchase some headset microphones for relatively cheap compared to standalone microphones.

-- Microphone quality: Ultimately, headset microphones are built for gaming, but not content creation.
+- Microphone quality: Ultimately, headset microphones are built for the gaming experience, but not content creation.
 This means that the game sound quality on your headset will be great, but the microphone on the headset will be cheap.
+You may be able to increase the audio quality if you adjust the mic position, but it will likely never sound as good as a dedicated microphone for your desk.

 - Battery life: For wireless headsets, you will need to constantly charge the battery, which means you cannot stream during that time.

-- Comfort: Some headsets will feel a little uncomfortable after wearing them while streaming for many hours at a time.
+- Comfort: Some headphones will feel a little uncomfortable after wearing them while streaming for many hours at a time.

 Standalone Microphones Pros and Cons